Course Description:

 Lecture Slides: Forwarding (PPT, PDF), Routing (PPT, PDF)

-Readings: Chapter 4 (Kurose and Ross); Chapter 5 (Tanenbaum)
+Readings: Chapter 4 (Kurose and Ross); Chapter 5 (Tanenbaum) - Link Layer and Local Area Networks (1.5 weeks)

 Link layer services, Error detection and correction, Multiple Access Protocols, Link layer addressing, Ethernet, Hubs and switches, Point-to-Point Protocol